 The effort to separate “adultery” from “sacramental practice” (Divine Law from discipline) has been a key strategy of the Bergoglian party from day one.

-I’m afraid that my friend Paul, in a good faith effort to defend the SSPX, is inadvertently coming dangerously close to validating their erroneous claims.
+I’m afraid that my friend ACT, in a good faith effort to defend the SSPX, is inadvertently coming dangerously close to validating their erroneous claims.